-Students upon passing this course will receive a 1/2 credit of Science.
+Students upon passing this course will receive a /2 credit of Science.

-- Learn Food Science and its Relevance to Baking - Learn the fundamental skills necessary to become a successful baker - Learn by baking is a science - Explore concepts of physical sciences relevant to science of baking - Explore the food biochemistry of flour, sugar, eggs and leavening agents - Learn how ingredients interact with each other - Learn about food preservation & food safety - Learn about the future of our food through technology & science - Prepare science of baking labs - Practice Servsafe food safety and sanitation procedures required in food science industry - Explore food industry baking careers food safety and sanitation, purchasing, food presentation, as well as exploring careers in the fastest growing food industry.
+- Learn Food Science and its Relevance to Baking - Learn the fundamental skills necessary to become a successful baker - Learn by baking is a science - Explore concepts of physical sciences relevant to science of baking - Explore the food biochemistry of flour, sugar, eggs and leavening agents - Learn how ingredients interact with each other - Learn about food preservation & food safety - Learn about the future of our food through technology & science - Prepare science of baking labs - Practice Servsafe food safety and sanitation procedures required in food science industry - Explore food industry baking careers

-Hospitality & Pastry Arts (0201) 1⁄2 Credit Grades 10, 11, 12 20 Weeks
+Hospitality & Pastry Arts (0201)1⁄2 CreditGrades 10, 11, 1220 Weeks

 This course is designed to introduce students to the various aspects of the hospitality industry including restaurants, travel, and leisure and lodging industries.
-Students will gain experience in planning and hosting an event, preparing food, customer service, menu development, serving food, front and back of the house,
+Students will gain experience in planning and hosting an event, preparing food, customer service, menu development, serving food, front and back of the house, food safety and sanitation, purchasing, food presentation, as well as exploring careers in the fastest growing food industry.